ZFTurbo/MobileNet-in-FPGA/README.md

 4) `python3 r04_find_optimal_bit_for_weights.py` - code to find optimal bit for feature maps, weights and biases, also returns maximum overflow for weights and biases over 1.0 value.
 5) `python3 r05_gen_weights_in_verilog_format.py` - generate weights in verliog format using optimal bits from previous step
-6) `python3 r06_generate_testbench.py` - generate intermediate feature maps for each layer and details about first pixel calculation
+6) `python3 r06_generate_debug_data.py` - generate intermediate feature maps for each layer and details about first pixel calculation (can be used for debug)
+7) `python3 r07_generate_verilog_for_mobilenet.py` - generate verilog based on given model and parameters like number of convolution blocks

 ## Pre-trained models